-Note: the link below takes you to the highlights of our most recent Ofsted report:
+Note: the link below takes you to the highlights of our most recent Ofsted reports:

 Ofsted takes into account the views of parents and carers, giving parents the chance to tell Ofsted what they think of their child’s school, responding to the questions asked.

-The questionnaire can be completed at any time – you don’t have to wait until the school is being inspected.
+The questionnaire 'Parent View' can be completed at any time – you don’t have to wait until the school is being inspected.

-Idsall School was last inspected in September 2022.
+Idsall School was last monitored in May 2023.
 It will be subject to termly monitoring visits from an HM Inspector to check progress and will be working with a partner trust to ensure progress towards the areas the school needs to improve on is made quickly.

 School communication regarding Ofsted reports and additional resources can be accessed by clicking on the links below.